FirelyTeam/firely-docs/vonk/features/hipaa.rst

    Implement procedures to verify that a person or entity seeking access to electronic protected health information is the one claimed.

-The same solutions apply to this point as :ref:`hipaa_164.312.a.1`, see above.
+The same solutions apply to this point as :ref:`hipaa_164.312.a.1`.

 .. _hipaa_164.312.a.2.i: